Infiniti M35 Insurance Rates

 | Wyoming | $896 | -$106 | -10.6% |

-Choosing higher comprehensive and collision insurance deductibles could cut rates by as much as $270 a year, while buying higher liability limits will push rates upward.
-Changing from a 50/100 limit to a 250/500 limit will cost as much as $402 extra every 12 months.
+Opting for high physical damage deductibles could save up to $270 a year, whereas increasing liability limits will increase rates.
+Switching from a 50/100 limit to a 250/500 limit will cost as much as $402 more per year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you are likely paying anywhere from $1,200 to $1,700 extra per year, depending on your age.
-A high-risk auto insurance policy can be around 42% to 133% more than the average policy.
+If you like to drive fast or tend to cause accidents, you are probably paying at least $1,200 to $1,700 extra per year, depending on your age.
+Insurance for high-risk drivers can cost around 42% to 133% more than the average rate.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year